unichols/unichols.github.io/projects/CableTrackPro.md

 <br>

 ## Purpose
-CableTrack PRO is the premier tool to enable electricians to quickly and easily create cable schedules for their projects.
+CableTrack PRO is a tool which enables electricians to quickly and easily create cable schedules for their projects.
 It allows the tracking of the cable meta-data, pull-ins, terminations, and tests.

  <br>